Daemonite/material/docs/4.5/material/dialogs.md

 Alert dialogs interrupt users with urgent information, details, or actions.

+{% capture callout %}
+Alerts bottom actions are rendered differently on XS and SM devices (< 768px) as in Android 10+.
+Resize this window to preview changes.
+{% endcapture %}
+{% include callout.html content=callout type="info" %}

 ### Alerts with title

 A dialog’s purpose should be communicated by its title and button text.